luttman/scambuster-ashbringer/README.md

 # Scambuster-Ashbringer

-Extension addon for Scambuster, packaging information on scammers and scam histories into [Scambuster](https://github.com/hypernormalisation/Scambuster), to protect players in-game. provided by Golemagg Discord:
+Extension addon for Scambuster, packaging information on scammers and scam histories into [Scambuster](https://github.com/hypernormalisation/Scambuster), to protect players in-game. provided by Ashbringer Discord:
 -  https://discord.gg/ymrNNDY

 Available on Curseforge: